FAQ: Frequently Asked Questions about NEXUS-IBA

 Searching for sponsorship in your local community is easier and more effective if you are looking for financial support, sponsorship or any other aid.
 We here can’t look for financial support for your organisations or any broadcasts that we may run on your behalf.
 Because of the social structure of Europe, people here are not used to helping to finance nonprofit organisations by personal contribution.
 For example, most churches acknowledgement by tax money in most European countries.

 21. How can I make money or get donations to my Ministry through your broadcasts?

 Let’s be honest.
 We are looking for genuinely nonprofit and Missionary stations or program producers to reach across the digital divide.
 Suppose you are primarily trying to fund your organisation with any broadcast in Europe, Africa or Asia.
 In that case, you will be disappointed, and we do strongly discourage you from bringing your program over our stations or on European Gospel Radio.
 Results will be disappointing.
-You can achieve the best results at fundraising in North America, and then reaching our audience in the most remote and poorest region of Europe, Africa and Asia via our stations or on Internet streaming.
+You can achieve the best results at fundraising in North America and then reaching our audience in the most remote and poorest region of Europe, Africa and Asia via our stations or on Internet streaming.

 22. How can I get a QSL card for your Shortwave transmissions?

 However, we take special efforts in answering your questions and confirming your reports by email and especially encourage your comments and suggestions on our programming and content, not just technical reception conditions in your area.

 Please notice that many stations have stopped issuing QSL cards entirely to contain costs and continue providing current Shortwave services.
 QSL management is costly to deal with for our limited budget, and although we will try to answer on a best-effort basis, we are not currently staffed to reply to any letters and emails that we receive from our listeners.